doctrine/DoctrineMigrationsBundle/UPGRADE.md

 ## 4.0.0

+## Dependencies

+- Support for PHP < 8.4 has been dropped.
+- Support for `doctrine/orm` < 3 has been dropped.
+- Support for `doctrine/doctrine-bundle` < 3 has been dropped.

 ## BC break: final, internal classes

 Some classes have been marked as `final` and `@internal` because they are not